sohomghosh/sohomghosh.github.io/_pages/more.md

     <li> Dec 2021: I presented at the <a href="https://scse.xim.edu.in/programs/faculty-development-program-on-application-of-data-science-and-analytics/" target="_blank">Faculty Development Workshop</a> organized by XIM, University, India <a href="https://github.com/sohomghosh/Data_Visualization_FDP" target="_blank">(materials)</a> </li>
     <li> Dec 2021: I am a top 6% Chinese learner on Duolingo for the year 2021 </li>
     <li> Dec 2021: Received "You've Earned It Individual" Award from Fidelity for collaborating with teammates which resulted in 5 research publications in the year 2021 </li>
-    <li> Nov 2021: Our demonstration paper, "FinRead: : A Transfer Learning Based Tool to Assess Readability of Definitions of Financial Terms" got accepted at <a href="http://icon2021.nits.ac.in/coloc_events.html" target="_blank">ICON-2021</a> </li>
+    <li> Nov 2021: Our demonstration paper, "FinRead: : A Transfer Learning Based Tool to Assess Readability of Definitions of Financial Terms" got accepted at ICON-2021 </li>
     <li> Nov 2021: Filed our US patent, "Automated Analysis of Customer Interaction Text to Generate Customer Intent Information and Hierarchy of Customer Issues", Application Number: 17/500614 </li>
     <li> Nov 2021: Presented our paper, "Using Natural Language Processing to Understand Reasons and Motivators Behind Customer Calls in Financial Domain" at ICCMDE <a href="https://arxiv.org/abs/2110.09094" target="_blank">[pre-print]</a> </li>
     <li> Nov 2021: Completed certification on <a href="https://www.coursera.org/account/accomplishments/verify/9366RC8ZNBAP" target="_blank"> Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization</a> (Coursera)</li>